xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 </div>

 <p class="show-intro">
 Eora twinkly emo band 'Our Mutual Friend' played next.
 It was so nice to see them live, especially so shortly after the launch of our <a href="https://music.youtube.com/playlist?list=OLAK5uy_nOySEnIYME8mPSTutDNwFTlZfQaSxW37s">'In Her Palms/Our Mutual Friend' split</a> just the day before!
-Unfortunately, due to a confusion in the band room, Eva's bass was missing and she had to borrow Charli's, but luckily the instrument was returned eventually.
+Unfortunately, because Eva's bass went missing, she had to borrow Charli's, but luckily the instrument was found and returned to her the following day.
 </p><br>
 A standout of their performance was when they played 'dry my tears', a recently-released single which encouraged lots of singing along from the audience.